Difference Between Django vs Rails

 In nutshell, Django vs Rails is modern, robust, object-oriented and server-side web frameworks offering adequate flexibility and tools to develop high-end websites.
 Each of the frameworks has a large community base owing to their unique characteristics to be adopted by the developer fraternity.

-This has a been a guide to the top differences between Django vs Rails.
-Here we also discuss the Django vs Rails key differences with infographics, and comparison table.
+This has been a guide to the top differences between Django vs Rails.
+Here we have discussed Django vs Rails head to head comparison, key differences along with infographics and comparison table.
 You may also have a look at the following Django vs Rails articles to learn more –

 - Go vs Java-Which Is better